 Considering the massive integration of information involved, such an endeavor starts to sound extremely complex, and consequentially, off-putting.
 Quickly grasping this, we decided that BITE must be experienced as simple – for the sake of malnourished patients, distressed families, and clinicians in the trenches.
 As such, our number one goal became presenting clinical information and heady concepts in a crystal clear way.
 For guidance and inspiration, Dr. Deliberto looked to books by Edward Tufte on a topic rarely discussed in science: the art of information design.
 Information design is the practice of fostering understanding by presenting data both efficiently and aesthetically.
 Using information design techniques, we went to great lengths to make BITE content easy to understand for patients, parents, and clinicians.

-Specifically regarding patients: it can be particularly difficult for people in the throes of anorexia nervosa to grasp and process information because malnourishment interferes with normal brain functioning.
+Specifically regarding patients: it can be particularly difficult for people in the throes of anorexia nervosa, for instance, to grasp and process information because malnourishment interferes with normal brain functioning.
 Consequentially, adolescent patients are often overlooked in treatment because it is all too easy for us to just communicate with the parents.
 But why wait to directly work with the patient until weight-restoration?
 Rather than seeing decreased cognitive functioning as an insurmountable obstacle, we should seek to overcome it.
 In part, we attempted to do this in BITE by creating handouts with fun graphics and clearly displayed information.
 Further, we found ways to make mindfulness exercises more concrete.
 For example, patients record their internal experiences on organized handouts during mindfulness practice.
 As another example, during the classic leaves on a stream exercise, the therapist plays nature sounds from a freely available app to help refocus the patient’s attention.
 In short, rather than bypassing the patient as a participant in treatment until weight-restoration, the BITE material is specifically designed to meet the patient where they are both emotionally and cognitively.

 Concurrently, parents of patients often have understandable difficultly processing pertinent treatment information.
 In the context of having a sick child and monumental treatment responsibilities, parents are often very distressed.
 Therefore, it seems inefficient to rely on verbal communication alone to convey important clinical information and concepts.
 In therapy that uses BITE material, parents are given clear handouts, often with enumerated lists, to guide them through treatment.
 Rather than recommending a whole book to read, smaller amounts of relevant information is presented across multiple sessions in a way that can be referenced and reviewed as needed.
 We hope this to be one contribution to a growing movement of mindfully supporting parents in treatment.

 BITE is also designed with the needs of clinicians in mind.
 We aim not only to make clinical information and concepts more understandable for parents and patients, but to improve communication among members of the patient's treatment team as well.
-If you have worked with adolescents with anorexia nervosa, you know how time-consuming the task of coordinating with a multidisciplinary team can be.
+If you have worked with adolescents with anorexia nervosa, for instance, you know how time-consuming the task of coordinating with a multidisciplinary team can be.
 Never having met them, you must communicate regularly with medical doctors, school psychologists, school nurses, school guidance counselors, and/or nutritionists for every patient.
 Plus, the outpatient therapist is charged with the task of onboarding each professional the patient brings to the treatment team.
 In other words, long before seeking your help, the patient has had a medical doctor - who may or may not be familiar with anorexia nervosa – now overseeing the patient’s potentially dangerous weight gain process on a weekly basis.
 The patient also attends a school whose staff members now need training in how to get their student with anorexia nervosa to finish eating a huge lunch five days a week.
 This is no small feat!
 In an effort to assist the eating disorder specialist, we created handouts not only meant to facilitate the communication with patients and parents, but with collaterals as well.

 How You Can Help!